openpheno/OpenPheno/README.md

 ### Prerequisites

 - **Smartphone**: iOS or Android device with WeChat installed.
-- **Python 3.6 or higher**: Required for backend and algorithm development.
 - **Internet Connection**: Required for data transmission and cloud processing.

 ### Usage